New Craft Leaders

 Free-of-charge

-Please register here.
+here.

 ----------------------------------------

-LATEST PRESS COVERAGE
+LATEST PRESS COVERAGES

-Updates on Suzu-yaki Communal Kiln Project (Nov 30, 2024)
+Updates on Suzu-yaki Communal Kiln Project - The Japan News (Nov 30, 2024)

 Steve officially presented craftsman Takashi Shinohara with a certificate representing the $25,000 donation, collected from our members, to rebuild a traditional Suzy-yaki kiln, which had been destroyed by the January 1 Noto Peninsula Earthquake.